fabulush1/CIT114_FALL2021/README.md

 What new facts did you learn from this section?
 What questions remain in your mind after reading this section?

-## Here are some important things I learned
+##### Here are some important things I learned
-- I learned it not everything online is the cloud.
+- I learned that not everything online is the cloud.
 The question in one of the assignenments threw me because I thought everything online is the cloud.
 My brain still thinks about IT the way it was 20 years ago.
+I've now learned it's evolved definition "a distinct IT enviro for the purpose of remotely provisioning scalable and measured IT resources".
+##### Quotes
+- I found the two quotes by John McCarthy and Leonard Kleinrock interesting.
+They knew where technology was going.
+Especially the Mr. McCarthy, predicting that it would become a utility since that was early 60's.
+##### Quesions left
+##### Summarize
 ### WEEK 2 - CLOUD COMPUTING

 #### Brief History